 |Accounting Electives - Choose one of the following three-hour courses: ACCT 411, ACCT 465, ACCT 468, ACCT 471 or ACCT 495||3|

 1 120 semester hours are required for graduation.
 Any additional hours of college level credit can be used to equal minimum 120 semester hours required for degree.

 Online Accounting Degree Completion

 The School of Accountancy offers an online delivery option for students residing outside the Carbondale community or who have work and/or family commitments that make traditional campus attendance impractical.
 The same curriculum requirements apply to both residential and online students.
-Students are generally restricted to taking courses within the delivery option they select at the outset of the program, but may switch to the other delivery option one time before graduation.

 A minor in Accounting consists of a minimum of 15 semester hours, including ACCT 220, ACCT 230 and nine credit hours in Accounting at the 300-level or above.
 All prerequisites for these classes must also be satisfied.
 At least nine of the 15 semester hours must be taken at Southern Illinois University Carbondale.
 An advisor within the College of Business must be consulted before selecting this field as a minor.